ABOUT US

 Africa Dyslexia Organisation (ADO)

-The Africa Dyslexia Organization is a pioneering advocate for multi-sensory learning techniques for literacy, talent development, and equal opportunities for individuals with dyslexia and related learning differences across Africa.
-Our mission is to unlock the full potential of those with dyslexia by empowering them with multi-sensory learning approaches, fostering talent development, and creating a clear pathway to professional success.
+Africa Dyslexia Organization is a pioneering advocate for multi-sensory learning techniques for literacy, talent development, and equal opportunities for individuals with dyslexia and related learning differences across Africa.
+Our mission is to unlock the full potential of those with dyslexia and related learning differences by empowering them with multi-sensory learning approaches, fostering talent development, and creating a clear pathway to professional success.
 We strive to break down barriers in both education and employment, ensuring that dyslexics can thrive in every stage of their personal and professional lives.

-We serve as a vital resource for families, educators, and employers, providing current, evidence-based information and practical solutions for managing dyslexia.
-ADO actively combats the stigma surrounding learning differences and works to create inclusive environments where every individual, regardless of their learning style, has access to the tools they need to succeed.
+We serve as a vital resource for families, educators, government and employers, providing current, evidence-based information and practical solutions for managing dyslexia.
+ADO actively combats the stigma surrounding learning differences and works to create inclusive environments where every individual, regardless of their learning difference, has access to the tools they need to succeed.

 Commitment to Global Goals